chrisarg/Task-MemManager/README.md

                   Additional options may be presented and the entire set of options will be passed to the malloc function of the allocator.
-    Throws      : Croaks if the buffer allocation fails, or if the allocator does not provide a consume function
+    Throws      : Dies if the buffer allocation fails, or if the allocator does not provide a consume function, or if one attempts to consume a region that overlaps with an existing buffer.
     Comments    : Default allocator is PerlAlloc, which uses Perl's string functions,
                   Default init_value is undef ('zero' zeroes out memory, any